Samsung/tizen-docs/README.md

 ### Inline code

-Delineate inline code with grave accents (backticks), as in `Tizen pack`.
+Delineate inline code with grave accents (backticks), as in `Tizen package`.
 This inline formatting is used for the following:

 - Code
 - Identifiers